interaktion-und-raum/tools/netzwerk/README.md

 ### 20170218

-- added + cleanded up examples
+- added + cleaned up examples
 - added `send_direct()` to send messages directly to other clients without the need for a server
 - added `ping()` to ping the server
 - added `receive_raw()` + `send_raw()` to send and receive raw OSC messages